 Treatments of the complications mentioned above are highly valued.
 Doctors may remove sutures when barbed threads get displaced.

 Did you know?
 A few trained specialists prefer inserting extra cog threads to ensure the strength and longevity of the procedure.

 Which is Better Cog Threads or Fillers?

-Cog thread lifts give a lifting and tighten effect in a one-time procedure.
-Whereas, fillers do not give this dual effect and are used for filling the sunken – volumise specific areas.
+Cog thread lifts give a lifting and tightening effect in a one-time procedure.
+Whereas fillers do not give this dual effect and are used for filling the sunken – volumize specific areas.

 Cog thread provides a moderate lift, whereas fillers provide mild lifting capacity and also require touch-ups.

 Hence, we can happily say that cog thread is better than fillers as it is a non-surgical treatment that gives exceptional benefits to the patients.

 As said above, doctors have used Polydioxanone (PDO) threads for over three decades in heart surgery and other surgical procedures.
 So, cog threads are a newly invented form of PDO threads that are equally safe and not allergic reactions can occur.

 A cog thread lift is pocket-friendly than traditional invasive aesthetic procedures.

 The average cost of the procedure is around $2,250, but it may vary according to different factors.